nx-lr/protea/README.md

 let totalTime: Second = 10
 ```

 Types can accept parameters, akin to generics in other languages.
 The parameters' names are defined in square brackets.
 The use-case of a parameterized type is to kill duplications.
-Before:

 ```dart
 type Coords[A] = [A, A, A] // [] is a tuple literal